hoodielive/schemingandconniving/README.md

-# schemingandconniving
-He He He
+# Working through the Little Schemer